dravit/SpringDemos/src/ReadMe.md

-Spring is an open source framework that
+**Spring is an open source framework that :**
 - Addresses the complexity of enterprise application development
 - Provides simplicity and loose coupling.

-Key feature stack
+**Key feature stack :**
 - Lightweight
 - Dependency Injection
 - Aspect Oriented
 - Container
 - Framework

-Spring is non-intrusive: objects in a Spring-enabled application often have no dependencies on Spring-specific classes
+**Spring is non-intrusive** : objects in a Spring-enabled application often have no dependencies on Spring-specific classes

-Spring promotes loose coupling through a technique known as dependency injection (DI).
-When DI is applied, objects are passively given their dependencies
-	instead of creating or looking for dependent objects for themselves.
-You can think of DI as JNDI in reverse—instead of an object looking up dependencies from a container, the container gives the dependencies to the object at instantiation without waiting to be asked.
+#### Dependency Injection

-Dependency Injection - A mechanism to load pre-known object object dependencies before starting the application is known as dependency injection.
+- A mechanism to load pre-known object object dependencies before starting the application is known as dependency injection.
-    Unfortunately traditional programming language do not have this	capability.
+- Unfortunately traditional programming language do not have this capability.
-    To apply DI objects can obtain their dependency at creation time by some external entity(DI container) that coordinates each object in the system.
+- To apply DI objects can obtain their dependency at creation time by some external entity(DI container) that coordinates each object in the system.
+- Spring promotes **loose coupling** through a technique known as **dependency injection (DI)**.
+- When DI is applied, objects are passively given their dependencies instead of creating or looking for dependent objects for themselves.
+- You can think of DI as JNDI in reverse—instead of an object looking up dependencies from a container, the container gives the dependencies to the object at instantiation without waiting to be asked.

-DI is at the heart of the Spring Framework.
+- DI is at the heart of the Spring Framework.
 Originally, dependency injection was commonly referred to by another name called Inversion Of Control(IOC).

-Traditionally, each object is responsible for obtaining its own references to the objects it collaborates with (its dependencies).
+- Traditionally, each object is responsible for obtaining its own references to the objects it collaborates with (its dependencies).
 This can lead to highly coupled and hard-to-test code.

-Spring framework comes up with a DI container which loads pre-known dependencies of an object at object creation.
-An object, for which dependency injection is required,
-	is mapped with a bean in a Spring configuration file.
+- Spring framework comes up with a DI container which loads pre-known dependencies of an object at object creation.
+An object, for which dependency injection is required, is mapped with a bean in a Spring configuration file.
 All the dependencies are defined in the configuration file.

-To avail the benefits of Spring DI, a bean is created by the Spring container in place of creating the object with the new operator.
+- To avail the benefits of Spring DI, a bean is created by the Spring container in place of creating the object with the new operator.

-In Spring, objects are not responsible for finding or creating the other objects that they need to do their job.
-	Instead, they are given references to the objects  that they collaborate with by the container.

-The act of creating these associations between application objects is the essence of dependency injection (DI) and is commonly referred to as wiring of objects.
+- The act of creating these associations between application objects is the essence of dependency injection (DI) and is commonly referred to as wiring of objects.

+#### Spring Container
-The spring container is at the core of the Spring Framework.
+- The spring container is at the core of the Spring Framework.

-Spring’s container uses dependency injection (DI) to manage the components that make up an application.
+- Spring’s container uses dependency injection (DI) to manage the components that make up an application.
-This includes creating associations between collaborating components.
+- This includes creating associations between collaborating components.
 As such, these objects are cleaner and easier to understand, support reuse, and are easy to unit-test

-Container comes with two main types of interfaces
+- Container comes with two main types of interfaces
 	- org.springframework.beans.factory.BeanFactory
 	- org.springframework.context.
 ApplicationContext